ESARepo/security-toolkit/README.md

 ---

 ## 🔒 Security & Usage Notice
-These tools prompt for the target username in plaintext within the session, while securely masking input passwords (via Python `getpass` and PowerShell `-AsSecureString`).
+These tools prompt for the username in plaintext within the session, while securely masking input passwords (via Python `getpass` and PowerShell `-AsSecureString`).
 The scripts execute highly detailed audits and are strictly intended for **internal administrative use** by authorized security personnel and system administrators.
 Always ensure you have explicit permission before scanning network subnets.

 ## 📝 License